-Several persons were injured and three vehicles were set on fire when protests on farm laws took a violent turn and unidentified persons opened fire at the farmers at Lakhimpur-Kheri in Uttar Pradesh.
+Several persons were injured and three vehicles were set on fire when protests on farm laws took a violent turn and unidentified persons opened fire at the farmers.

 Infuriated farmers set three jeeps on fire after some of the protestors were run over by the vehicles.
 One of the vehicles belongs to Ashish Mishra, son of Union Minister of State for Home, Ajay Mishra Teni.

 Over a dozen farmers have been injured and unconfirmed reports said that three farmers had died in the incident.
 Officials, however, refused to confirm the number of deaths or the number of persons injured in the incident.

 Earlier in the day, thousands of farmers had marched to Tikuniya on Sunday and staged protests against the Uttar Pradesh government.